 - symbolic (prestige and honour)

-I believe that definitions of ‘financial literacy’ which focus solely on economic capital without addressing the related cultural, social, and symbolic aspects of money are insufficient.
+I believe definitions of ‘financial literacy’ focusing on economic capital without addressing the cultural, social, and symbolic aspects of money are insufficient.

 John Lanchester, author of How to Speak Money, argues that a ‘shared language’ is necessary in order to make certain kinds of conversations, such as financial conversations, possible.
 Without access to the ‘language of money’ it is difficult to talk about money, research money, or even think about money.